Skip to main content

 Approved Kindergarten Program Providers

-As an approved provider, this service holds a current Queensland service approval for a centre based service, under the Education and Care Services National Law (National Law) or the Education and Care Services Act 2013, and an appropriate public liability insurance of at least $10 million.
-To be eligible to receive funding the service must provide a kindergarten program:
+This service holds a current service approval for a centre based service in Queensland, under the Education and Care Services National Law (National Law) or the Education and Care Services Act 2013, and appropriate public liability insurance of at least $10 million.
+To be eligible to receive kindergarten funding the service must meet specific requirements, including provide an approved kindergarten program:

-• To children who are at least 4 years of age by 30 June in their kindergarten year
+• To children who are at least four years of age by 30 June in the year they commence kindergarten

 • Delivered by a qualified early childhood teacher